Despite the rain, Wisconsin's drought could get worse before it gets better

 was the wettest decade on record in Wisconsin.

-Wisconsin is in what climatologists call a flash drought, a quick onset dryness that occurs during a period of hot temperatures and little rainfall.
-Current drought conditions are also a result of the masses of dry air moving over Wisconsin from Canada, causing moisture to evaporate more quickly, Vavrus.
+Wisconsin is in what climatologists call a flash drought, a quick-onset dryness that occurs during a period of hot temperatures and little rainfall.
+Current drought conditions are also a result of the masses of dry air moving over Wisconsin from Canada, causing moisture to evaporate more quickly, Vavrus said.

 “This is a period of unusual atmospheric conditions,” Vavrus said.
 “These are the same winds that are carrying over that wildfire smoke from Canada.”

-Even just a few weeks in a moderate drought can be enough to have environmental and agricultural impacts.
-There could be some early season stress setting in already on some crops, Todey said.
+Even just a few weeks of moderate drought can have environmental and agricultural impacts.
+There could be some early-season stress setting in already on some crops, Todey said.

-But the long-term risks of this flash drought will likely be minimal, especially on crops planted later in the growing season, like corn and soybeans.
+But the long-term risks of this flash drought will likely be minimal, especially on crops planted later in the growing season, such as corn and soybeans.
 The wet spring also means there is still moisture deep in the soil for plant roots to reach.

 “But that can change and we would need to start getting rainfall for these crops relatively soon before we start seeing some yield loss,” Todey said.

-Greg Genin, operations manager for Madison Parks, said workers are spending more time watering newly planted trees and flower beds to keep up with the dry weather.
-Genin said his team is preparing for another 10 days of drought-like conditions, but aren't concerned about long-term effects on grass or other plants.
+Greg Genin, operations manager for the Madison Parks Division, said workers are spending more time watering newly planted trees and flower beds to keep up with the dry weather.
+Genin said his team is preparing for another 10 days of drought-like conditions, but aren’t concerned about long-term effects on grass or other plants.

-The parks division is monitoring the condition of their athletic fields.
-There's a possibility that games for sports like soccer, with lots of running, could be put on temporary hold to prevent damaging the dry fields, Genin said.
+The Parks Division is monitoring the condition of its athletic fields.
+There’s a possibility that sports such as soccer, with lots of running, could be put on temporary hold to prevent damaging the dry fields, Genin said.

 Madison golf courses are also trying their best to beat the heat.
 Becky Iverson, director of golf at Bridges Golf Course, said they have been watering the green every two hours.